Most pests come from the outside, so wouldn’t it make sense to keep them out before they become an indoor problem?

-Door sweeps are simple and effective devices which are often overlooked and neglected.
+Door sweeps are simple and effective devices that are often overlooked and neglected.
 Chipped, broken, damaged, or nonexistent door sweeps leave openings that are big enough for pests to crawl or fly through.
 At night, the interior light of your home leaks out through these openings and attracts insects.
-Weather stripping is also important for the same reason, so be sure to check for a tight seal around your doorways.
+Weatherstripping is also important for the same reason, so be sure to check for a tight seal around your doorways.
 It will also save you money on heating and cooling.

 Windows, like doors, need to shut tightly.
 If you enjoy a good breeze, make sure your windows are equipped with screens.
 The screens should be intact and without holes and tears.
 The screen should fit securely in the window without gaps at the edges.
 If spiders are spinning webs and setting up shop between the screen and your window, chances are there’s a hole big enough for bugs to get through.

 This may seem like obvious advice but refrain from propping your doors open.
 Doors need to remain shut when not actively in use.
 Propping the door open while grilling outside may seem like a good idea when your hands are full, but you’ll soon regret it when you find out how many house flies have gotten inside while seeking out your grilled delights.
 When your door is open at night, you’ll get all manner of night-flying insects invading your home and buzzing around the bright screen of your television or computer monitor.

 Any time a pipe or cable enters your house, there’s a potential for a gap.
 Gaps around plumbing pipes are great places for mice, rats, and cockroaches to get inside.
 Seal up any gaps with caulk, cement patch, or aerosol foam.
 Just keep in mind that rodents can chew through most patches.
 Pack the gaps with copper mesh (steel mesh works but is prone to rust) to deter rodents, then patch with your product of choice.